quizardhq/frontend/CONTRIBUTING.md

 - **🧹 status: ticket work required** -> Needs additional work before it is ready to be taken up

 ### Contribution Process
+Before creating an Issue for `features`, `bugs` or `improvements`, please follow these steps:

+1. Search existing issues before creating a new issue (has someone raised this already)
+2. If it doesn't exist, create a new issue giving as much context as possible (please select the correct Issue type, for example bug or feature)
+3. All Issues are automatically given the label `status: waiting for triage`.
+Please wait until the maintainers review the Issue and update the labels.
+4. Look out for when the Issue label changes to `status: ready for dev`.
+5. Comment on the Issue asking for it to be assigned to you (do not tag maintainers as all maintainers receive your comment notifications).
+6. Only start working on this issue (and open a Pull Request) when it has been assigned to you - this will prevent confusion, multiple people working on the same issue and work not being used.

+#### Working on an Issue (get it assigned to you)
+Before working on an existing Issue please follow these steps:

+1. Pease do not ask to be assigned an issue that has the label status: awaiting triage - this creates more notifications for maintainers and it will not be assigned.
+2. Look out for the Issue label status: `ready for dev` (if it does not have this label, your work might not be accepted)
+3. Comment asking for the issue to be assigned to you (do not tag any maintainers as all maintainers receive your comment notifications)
+4. After the issue is assigned to you, you can start working on it
+5. Do not enable GitHub Actions on your fork
+6. Reference the Issue in your Pull Request (for example `closes #123`)

+> Notes: Any issues that have no activity after 2 weeks will be unassigned and re-assigned to someone else.
+Only request to be assigned an issue if you know how to work on it
+An issue can be assigned to multiple people, if you all agree to collaborate on the issue (the Pull Request can contain commits from different collaborators)
 <!-- How to get started with contributing once you find an issue -->

 <!-- commenting on an issue and getting it assigned to you -->